 At the top are the premium "security suites," which toss in all the extra security tools an antivirus brand can offer, such as password managers, VPN client software, backup software, online storage and even identity-protection services.

 List prices start at $80-$100 per year, but make sure you really need those extra tools you're paying for.
 The password managers are often quite good, but the online storage can be paltry and the VPN services often don't give you unlimited data.

 We've collected the best premium antivirus packages on this list of the best internet security suites.

 How we test the best antivirus software

-Our evaluations were based on an antivirus product's interface, performance, protection and extra features.
+Our evaluations are based on each antivirus program's interface, performance, protection and extra features.
 Was the interface intuitive and user-friendly?
 How badly did malware scans slow performance?
 How well did the program detect and remove malware?
-Does the program have any useful additional tools?
+Does the program offer useful additional tools?

 Most of our tests were performed on the same Asus X555LA laptop running 64-bit Windows 8.1 (later upgraded to Windows 10), with an Intel Core i3-4005U processor, 6GB of RAM and a 500GB hard drive containing 36GB of files.